onymous-games/whisper-rpg/README.md

 ## Attribute Shorthand

-It can get tedious writing out all characters of each attribute every time they are used.
+It can be tedious writing out all characters of each attribute every time they are used.
 Instead, we combine the first letter of the attribute and the first letter of the dimension.

 - Body Strength: BS
 - Body Awareness: BA